 - Book Play – to develop language skills and encourage an early love of books by sharing them with a caring adult.

 - Treasure Baskets – to encourage early object explorations of different textures, colours, patterns, shapes, sizes and weights.

 - Sand & Water Play – to encourage exploration of objects using a child-focused approach.

 The Violets use Toddler daily diaries so we can keep in touch with you.
 The diaries detail how your little ones have spending their day, what they have eaten, nappy times, nap times and any bottles they may have had.

-The Violets group is run by Laura who works along side Sue E, Danielle and Steph.
+The Violets group is run by Laura she works along side Charlotte and Steph.

 Laura has been here at Darling Buds for 6 years and enjoys taking the children outside, they go on lots of outings to the park and they enjoy all weathers.